akkartik/mu/vocabulary.md

 - `write`: writes a string into a stream of bytes.
 Doesn't support streams of other types.
+- `try-write`: writes a string into a stream of bytes if possible.
+Doesn't support streams of other types.
 - `write-stream`: concatenates one stream into another.
 - `write-slice`: writes a slice into a stream of bytes.
 - `append-byte`: writes a single byte into a stream of bytes.